couchbase/cbft/DESIGN.md

 In particular, ns-server will want to repeatedly poll the cbft process for its latest stats metrics and counters.
-The REST response expected by ns-server includes ns-server's outer REST address, and the extras JSON is a way for ns-server to pass down its outer REST address and other (future) information.
+The REST response expected by ns-server includes ns-server's REST address (for proper stats aggregation), and the extras JSON command-line parameter is a way for ns-server to pass down its REST address and other (future) information down to cbft.

+Underneath the hood: the cbgt library treats this extras JSON as an opaque string that's just stored as opaque metadata and passed along.
+Only the stats REST handling logic in cbft to support ns-server integration uses it.

 ## cbft process registers into the Cfg